How does Resonate match survey attributes to activity from tags?

 How many modeled devices must be observed to see insights?

-We must observed at least 600 modeled devices against a specific tag in order for us to show insights for that tag in the Ignite platform.
+We must observe at least 600 modeled devices against a specific tag in order for us to show insights for that tag in the Ignite platform.

 How many uniques must be reached by a tag in order to reach 600 modeled devices?